I know, it sounds incredibly dramatic and over the top, but I'm being totally serious.

 No, that would be a terrible decision as IT support offer tremendous value to your organisation.

-The real issue stems from asking your IT support to venture into areas which they lack specialisation in.
+The real issue stems from asking your IT support to venture into areas in which they lack specialisation.
 IT support are preservers, they help keep things running.

 However, preservation is not protection.